 - Presenter names, email address, phone numbers

-For priority consideration, session proposals must be submitted via the online form by February 22nd.
-After February 22nd, we will accept proposals on a rolling basis.
+For priority consideration, session proposals must be submitted via the online form once it is available.
+After the deadline, we will accept proposals on a rolling basis.
 It is recommended that applicants type up their proposals in a separate document and then copy and paste the responses into the application as you will not be able to save or return to incomplete submissions.

-Successful submissions will be notified no later than March 7th.
+Successful submissions will be notified no later than 3 weeks after the submission deadline.

 Please direct questions to: email@example.com.